zennur/VulnGame-EclipseCon-Alpha/README.md

 # Rules

 A security vulnerability in VulnGame is:
-- a spelling misteke in English (both American and British variants are considered correct)
+- a spelling mistake in English (both American and British variants are considered correct)
 - a line length of more than 87 characters (Linux/Unix line breaks), except for links